Mechanisms for belief elicitation without ground truth: Discussion and future research directions

-Another reason why empirical studies fail to provide convincing evidence of the effectiveness of mechanisms is the subjects themselves. \textbf{Subjects from crowdsourcing platforms often display relatively little foresight.
-This impedes empirical research.} If subjects have no foresight, then there is nothing to study, as treatment will not measurably affect the accuracy of reports.
-In two of the reviewed studies, the subjects are not better than a random guesser.
-In the other studies, the accuracy of reports often also tends to be relatively low.
-There is good reason to believe that crowdworkers may be poor forecasters and estimators.
-For example, some studies ask subjects to make probabilistic predictions, although we know that untrained subjects tend to make poor probabilistic statements due to miscalibration (\cite{jungermann_calibration_1977}, \cite{keren_facing_1987}).
-Expertise in the subject matter and the ability to make accurate forecasts typically varies a lot across subjects (\cite{tetlock_superforecasting_2015}).
-However, \textcite{peer_data_2022} study data quality on crowdsourcing platforms such as Amazon MTurk and Prolific in a large empirical trial conclude that the data quality on crowdsourcing platforms is satisfactory, but that there are significant differences across samples.
-Furthermore, the data quality provided depends on the type of research conducted.
+\textbf{Empirical studies often fail to convincingly demonstrate the effectiveness of mechanisms, because respondents frequently display little foresight—a limitation that impedes empirical research.} If respondents have no foresight, then there is nothing to study, as treatment will not measurably affect the accuracy of reports.
+This review remarks no fewer than six times that study participants perform barely better than a random guesser.
+There is good reason to believe that crowdworkers, who constitute most research respondents, may be poor forecasters and estimators.
+For example, some studies ask respondents to make probabilistic predictions, although we know that untrained respondents tend to make poor probabilistic statements due to miscalibration \parencite{jungermann_calibration_1977, keren_facing_1987}.
+Expertise in the subject matter and the ability to make accurate forecasts typically varies considerably across respondents \parencite{tetlock_superforecasting_2015}.
 Thus, additional research that investigates the aptitude of crowdsourcing platforms for this kind of research would be valuable.
-Sourcing participants from online forecasting tournaments or universities may be better and more representative regarding applications involving expert elicitation (\cite{tetlock_forecasting_2014}).
+Sourcing respondents from online forecasting tournaments or universities may be better and more representative regarding applications involving expert elicitation \parencite{tetlock_forecasting_2014}.

-\textbf{Many of the reviewed studies do not stick to the mechanisms that they test, but add lotteries or bonus payouts, which sabotages the incentive structure.} Most empirical studies pay only top scorers a fixed bonus, e.g. the top $1/3$ of subjects , as determined by IEWV scores.
-This massively distorts the original incentives of the mechanism, completely wrecking any considerations regarding truthful play along the way (\cite{witkowski_incentive-compatible_2023}).
+\textbf{Many of the reviewed studies do not stick to the mechanisms that they test, but add lotteries or bonus payouts, which sabotages the incentive structure.} Most empirical studies pay only top respondents a fixed bonus, e.g. the top $1/3$ of respondents, as determined by IEWV scores.
+This massively distorts the original incentives of the mechanism, undermining any considerations regarding truthful play along the way \parencite{witkowski_incentive-compatible_2023, ottaviani_strategy_2006}.
+This is a mostly theoretical remark since the mechanisms themselves are rarely understood by participants.
+However, researchers should pay attention to this in future empirical work.